 The variance should exist as much as possible in the interpretation by others, not in your creation.

-Continuing from the metaphor above, you have feedback and you’re ready to build the yellow brick road.
+Continuing from the metaphor above, you have feedback and are ready to build the yellow brick road.

-The integrity of your outcome, which represents the level of fairness here, is based upon how well you completed the first three steps.
+The integrity of your outcome, which represents the level of fairness here, is based on how well you completed the first three steps.

 In learning an instrument, a foreign language, or a sport, you don’t pick it up on the first day and qualify as an expert.

-And though this step naturally follows the other three, that doesn’t mean it’s going to be obvious.
+And though this step naturally follows the other three, that doesn’t mean it will be obvious.
 Leaders should be comfortable with ambiguity, which fairness has in spades.
 When it comes to fairness, there is built-in subjectivity.

 You can’t please everyone all the time because one person will want the exact opposite outcome as someone else.

 Think back to the grilled cheese sandwich at the beginning.
-For leaders, the goal should be to create an outcome where fairness is built in and not considered after-the-fact.
-This will mitigate the human proclivity to sway with those shifting desires we all know and feel so often.
+For leaders, the goal should be to create an outcome where fairness is built-in and not considered after the fact.
+This will mitigate the human propensity to sway with those shifting desires we all know and feel so often.

-What you should not expect from improving your fairness as a leader is getting it right every time.
-What you should expect is gaining feedback and getting better every time.
+You should not expect to improve your fairness as a leader to get it right every time.
+What you should expect is to gain feedback and get better every time.